databricks/lilac/docs/blog/introducing-lilac.md

 Today, data cleaning for datasets fed into AI models is often done with heuristics in a Python script, with little visibility into the side effects of that change.

-### Our mission

-At Lilac, our mission is to make unstructured data **visible**, **quantifiable**, and **malleable**.

-This will lead to:

-- Higher quality AI models
-- Better actionability when AI models fail
-- Better control and visibility of model bias

 ### Concepts